Did Sgr cause the vertical waves in the solar neighbourhood?: One-Dimensional Simulations

 where $n_j$ is the number of particles in the $j$th bin and $v_{z,i,j}$ and $m_{i,j}$ are the vertical velocity and mass of the $i$th particle in the $j$th bin respectively.
 Practically, this means that if we multiply the numerator and denominator by the bin width, we only have to calculate the numerator at each step, because the denominator will become the density of the bin, which we already have.
 The uncertainties of both are calculated by summing the square of the weights in each bin.

 Once we have recovered the density, we also calculate the mid-point of the density distribution by fitting a $\mathrm{sech}^2$ profile to the density and use that to recover the offset of the disc from zero.
+The effect of this fit is to remove an overall linear factor from the asymmetry and removes any `tilt', but does not affect the shape.
 We then recalculate the density adjusted for this offset by subtracting it from the positions of the particles.
 This is similar to the method used in \citet{ME} to adjust for the height of the Sun, except that ours is a single component disc, instead of a two component disc.
 With the density and mean vertical velocity of the disc as a function of time, as well as their uncertainties, we are equipped to test our model using the one-dimensional simulation.